AnjaliJoshi25/TrackVision/README.md

 ## Contributions
 Contributions are welcome!
 Feel free to submit bug reports, feature requests, or pull requests to help improve TrackVision.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-Special thanks to the contributors and open-source community for their valuable contributions and support.

-For any inquiries or issues, please contact [your email address].